 This course explores the various roles, functions and applications of visual communication design in contemporary society.
-It seeks to explore social significance of visual communication design as a practice that can be frivolous and profound, or ubiquitous and ephemeral.
+It seeks to explore the social significance of visual communication design as a practice that can be frivolous and profound, or ubiquitous and ephemeral.

-|Objectives||On completion of this course students will be able to:
+On successful completion of the course students will be able to:

 1. Demonstrate a critical understanding of various roles, functions or applications of visual communication design;